build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ## Encourage thoughtful code reviews

 Some of my best learning experiences have come through rigorous code reviews.
 I can't remember how many times we discovered significant issues during the code review process.
 Code reviews minimize risk, decrease the uncertainty, improve quality, enable knowledge sharing, and encourage consistent design.
 They allow people who know more to demonstrate this in practice, transferring tacit knowledge through socialization.
+Code reviews do take time, and some teams avoid them as a result.
+But they save time in the long run by ensuring higher quality deployments, fewer rollbacks, and preserving the organization's reputation.

 The high bar in the code review has a nice side effect of forcing pull requests to contain good descriptions and comments explaining why the changes are made and describing the expected side effects, if any.
 It's an example of a process that depends on a well-established feedback culture in the organization.
 For instance, team members should feel comfortable denying a large pull request, or pull requests with multiple objectives.
 No egos are wanted here. **People should know the fine line between objectivity and subjectivity and respect personal preferences over their biases about how they would do something.** Code reviews should use positive language and focus on knowledge sharing, but they should be thoughtful and technically rigorous.

 Code should only go into production after going through a rigorous review process.

 ## Automate deployment processes

 I heard about a document created by a development team that basically consisted of a series of manual steps that the operations team should perform to do the entire deployment process.
 Just imagine the friction of this operation.
 Now consider the differences between environments and add in a dash of cultural issues.
-Imagine doing a deploy like that on Fridays?
+Very, very risky.
+It doesn't matter if it's Friday or not.

 Depending on the case, it is acceptable to have some runbook to do some task during the deployment process.
 However, ideally, there should be no latency involved in the deploy process, resulting from technical aspects or manual interventions.